Stock + Covered Calls — explained simply

 Covered call sold immediately

-As soon as a stock is held, a 30-day covered call is sold at 10% above the current price โ€” but only if the premium is at least 2% of the stock price.
-This quality filter prevents selling calls for pennies on low-volatility names.
+As soon as a stock is held, a covered call is sold above the current price — but only when the premium is meaningful.
+This quality filter ensures we only sell calls when the income justifies it.

 4